7 Tips to Prevent Social Isolation in the Elderly

 - Living in distant or rural areas

-How Social Isolation Impacts the Health of the Elderly
+How Does Social Isolation Affect the Elderly?

 Studies reveal that intense loneliness and social isolation can have a severe effect on one's well-being and quality of life, with apparent negative health impacts.
 Some of the serious health consequences of social isolation for seniors include: